DaveBben/map-proxy-for-llama.cpp/README.md

 ## Overview

-I created this proxy to integrate my MCP server tools with Llama CPP.
+I created this proxy to integrate my MCP server tools with `llama.cpp`.
 It works by discovering all available tools on the MCP server and presenting them as OpenAI-compatible tools for the LLM.
 When the LLM requests a tool, this proxy intercepts the call and invokes the appropriate MCP tool.

 ---